archd3sai/Portfolio/README.md

 ## Projects
 - ### Manufacturing
-    - [Survival Analysis of Aircraft Engines](https://github.com/archd3sai/Survival-Analysis-of-Aircraft-Engines) : A Weibull Time-to-event Recurrent Neural Network (WTTE-RNNs) model to find out the remaining useful life of an Aircraft engine based on the past sensor data.
-The model uses a sequential neural network that can look at historical data and output the two parameters (alpha and beta) that control the shape of the Weibull distribution used to describe time-to-event data.
+    - [Aircraft Engines RUL Prediction](https://github.com/archd3sai/Aircraft-Engine-RUL-Prediction) : Objective of this project is to built a sequential neural network which can predict the remaining useful life of an engine based on historical sensor data.
+For this regression problem, I employed keras Long-short-term-memory (LSTM) model with 'relu' activation function and 'rmsprop' optimizer to predict time-to-event.
     - [Machine Predictive Maintenance](https://github.com/archd3sai/Machine-Predictive-Maintenance-PdM-) : In this project I aim to apply predictive maintenance techniques over 100MB of historical data from twenty of the units of a company that failed in the field.
 My objective is to see if there is a similarity in information of the units who had longest lives or shortest lives and to predict which active units will fail soon.

 - ### Consumer Goods and Services